shanesatoson/evcojs/README.md

 ## 3\.
 Architecture and Structure

-An `evcojs` application does not enforce a specific structure, but it ensures that domain modules are encapsulated and domain handlers do not directly use infrastructure code, such as database read/write operations.
+An `evcojs` application does not enforce a specific structure, but you should ensures that domain modules are encapsulated and domain handlers do not directly use infrastructure code, such as database read/write operations.
 A typical `evcojs` application is organized into domain modules that cleanly separate business logic.

 ```